5% Discount off the tour price (Excludes any Local Payment Find out more

 We leave the Rwenzori Mountains early in the morning and head down into the lush green tea plantations surrounding Fort Portal.

 Today we cover a great distance, mostly on rough roads, to our camp in Murchison Falls National Park.
 Our camp tonight is managed by the Jane Goodall Institute and offers a relatively comfortable stay in the national park.

-The day begins with an early morning guided walk in search of a group of chimpanzees that are quite accustomed to humans.
+The day begins with an early morning guided walk (depending on where the chimpanzees are, there may be a short drive) in search of a group of chimpanzees that are quite accustomed to humans.
 This is a unique opportunity to witness chimpanzee behaviour in the wild.
 After spending about an hour with the primate group we walk back to camp.